Omobolaji-Adams/EEGxAudion_Motion_Intent/README.md

 - Speak voice commands into the USB microphone to control the Picar.
 - The Muse 2 headband will provide additional input for more precise control.
-- Available commands: [List your available voice commands here]
+- Available commands: [start, stop, left, right, faster, slower]

 ## Troubleshooting